 19. Crop Rotation

-One of the best pest prevention tactics is to rotate where you plant cucumbers, squash, and other cucurbits in the coming season.
+Another pest prevention tactic is to rotate where you plant cucumbers, squash, and other cucurbits in the coming season.

-Because these beetles overwinter in the soil and garden debris, crop rotation can help prevent larval damage to plants.
-This is for the reason that the pests won’t readily access their favorite plants when hatched.
+Because these beetles overwinter in the soil and garden debris, crop rotation can help prevent damage to plants.
+This is because the pests won’t readily access their favorite plants when they hatch.

 20. Vinegar